INTERVIEW-Fator cherry-picking stocks in beaten-down Brazil market

 Likewise, electricity generators like Alupar Investimento SA (ALUP11.SA) will thrive despite widespread investor worries over the government's stance on the industry.
 Last year, the government pressured power utilities to accept an early renewal of concessions in exchange for a decline in rates, a move many investors considered market-unfriendly.

-Shares of MPX Energia have declined over 21 percent since early July, when Batista agreed to step down as chairman.
-Alupar has shed more than 9 percent, while CCR is up over 4 percent.
+Shares of MPX Energia have declined over 20 percent since early July, when Batista agreed to step down as chairman.
+Alupar is down nearly 10 percent, while CCR is up nearly 4 percent.

 The Bovespa index is up about 11 percent in the same period, when FAR began to snap up stocks.
 The firm traditionally has kept three-fourths of assets in equities, with the rest in bonds and credit products as well as cash.

-Consumer stocks, which have mostly outperformed Brazil's equity market over the past four years, remain expensive and could probably underperform, Stierli added.
+Consumer stocks, which have mostly outperfomed Brazil's equity market over the past four years, remain expensive and could probably underperform, Stierli added.

 ($1 = 2.35 Brazilian reais)